 Pro Tip: There is no substitute for experience, and hiring an experienced lawyer is key.
 Look for an attorney who has several years of real estate experience instead of opting to save a few dollars by hiring an amateur lawyer.

-Hiring an attorney can be expensive, so if you live in a state that mandates that you have one before starting a real estate transaction make sure you include legal fees into your budget.
+Hiring an attorney can be expensive, so if you live in a state that mandates that you have one before starting a real estate transaction make sure you include legal fees in your budget.
 An attorney’s average hourly rate will vary depending on where you live and the complexity of the transaction.
 Do some research to get a list of experienced real estate attorneys who charge reasonable rates in your area.